- Vet Clinic

 - Reserve a Spot

-Before you bring us a pet, please contact our Adoption Center at email@example.com or 803-739-9333 to see if we have room and/or can work out a temporary home until a permanent one can be found.
-Limited space, limited funding, and a lack of equipment effects our intake decisions.
+If you are the legal owner of a pet but are unable to keep him or her, before you bring us the pet, please contact our Adoption Center at firstname.lastname@example.org or 803-739-9333 to inquire about our intake procedure and to see if we have room.
+Limited space, limited funding, and a lack of equipment are some of the factors that effect our intake decisions.

 A donation to PETSinc is required to surrender a pet.